A free chapter from my book ‘Murders, Mysteries and Misdemeanors in New York,’ available now.

 Captain Ennis, Detectives Becker and Mitchell and Assistant District Attorney McGuire questioned William gently, pressing him as little as possible.
 Why had Martha done it?
 What had caused to her to commit one brutal murder and attempt a second?
 According to William it was down to the latest (and last) of their seemingly continuous series of altercations.

 Martha had run up some extravagant bills.
-Despite her own considerable savings of nearly $1200 she hadn’t paid them.
+Despite her own considerable savings of nearly $1200 she hadn’t paid them and had no intention of doing so.
+Asw as so often the case with Martha, rules were for other people.
 The previous Saturday the couple had quarreled about both the bills and, yet again, Ida’s attitude.
 In response he had cut her allowance for that week, reallocating it to pay her bills:

 “I told her ‘No more allowance for you this week.
 Your allowance money is going to help pay those bills.
 That only made her more furious.
 The argument began again on Sunday and she resumed it before breakfast on Monday.
 My wife threatened me.
 And not for the first time. ”Asked by McGuire, William elaborated further: “She stormed: ‘I want my money!
 If you don’t give it to me, I’ll make it cost you ten times more!’”